What You Need to Know About the Disposable Vape Ban

 • The government also details plans to bring forward legislation that will change the age of sale for all tobacco products, cigarette papers, and herbal smoking products

-Non-disposable vapes, like refillable vape pens, will still be available for adults to buy – intended for those who need them as a quitting smoking aid.
+Non-disposable vapes, like refillable vape pens, will still be available for adults to buy which are intended for those who need them as a quitting smoking aid.

-The government announced plans to create a smoke-free generation and closed consultation on the plans last year – results available here.
+The government announced plans to create a smoke-free generation and closed consultation on the plans last year – results which are available here.

 They found that there was wide support for the disposable vape ban.
-70% of those that responded, including teachers, parents, and healthcare professionals, supported the measure.
+70% of those who responded, including teachers, parents, and healthcare professionals, supported the measure.

 The number of children using vapes in the past 3 years has tripled.
 The nicotine content and unknown long-term health risks of vaping mean that it carries a multitude of risks for children.